-On the southern perimeter of the BUMC Campus, pedestrian pathways facilitate staff movement between the 610 Albany Street parking garage, BioSquare, and the main medical
+On the southern perimeter of the BUMC Campus, pedestrian pathways facilitate staff movement between the 610 Albany Street parking garage, BioSquare, and the main medical center.
+The South Bay Harbor Trail also joins the network of BUMC connections where it intersects with Massachusetts Avenue.

-See Figure 1-10 Neighborhood Connectivity and Open Space Network.
+See Figure 1-9 Neighborhood Connectivity and Open Space Network.

 There are several pedestrian pass-through connections on the BUMC Campus.
 These include access corridors at the Menino Pavilion, Moakley Building, and Talbot Building.
 The public corridor through the Menino Pavilion links the walk-in Emergency Department entry with the Menino Lobby.
+This pass-through connection will occur through the Moakley Cancer Center via Shapiro Drive when the location for the walk-in Emergency Department entry is relocated as part of the New Inpatient Building Phase 1.

-There is a limited-access corridor for wheelchair/stretcher patients through the Moakley Building that unites the Moakley/SACC south entry court with the Moakley Lobby.
+There is a limited-access corridor for wheelchair/stretcher patients through the Moakley Building that unites the Moakley/Shapiro Ambulatory Care Center south entry court with the Moakley Lobby.
 All users (public and institutional) access Talbot Green from Albany Street through the Talbot Building's two underpasses.
 Security has played an increasing role at institutions in recent years, and the BUMC Campus is no exception.
 As such, some public access through buildings that would connect Harrison Avenue to Albany Street is limited.